Financial Aid Process

 Concordia administers a broad array of financial aid from institutional, federal, state and private programs.
 Both need- and non-need-based financial aid options are available to families to help manage their financial obligations.

 Financial aid options are available to students without the requirement to demonstrate financial need.
 Students that are accepted to Concordia will be automatically eligible for all non-need-based aid.
-Non-need-based aid includes academic merit scholarships and talent scholarships in the areas of music, theatre, art and athletics.
+Non-need-based aid includes academic merit scholarships and talent scholarships in the areas of music, theatre, art, speech, esports and athletics.

 Use the net price calculator to see what freshman merit scholarship you may be eligible for.
 Please note that merit scholarships are only awarded upon acceptance to Concordia which requires an official high school transcript and test score.
 If you are a transfer and want to know what merit scholarship you qualify for please send an email to email@example.com or call us at 800-535-5494.

 Financial aid options are available to students who demonstrate financial need.
-Financial need is the difference between the estimated cost of attendance for a school and the Expected Family Contribution (EFC).
-The EFC is based upon the information the family provides on the Free Application for Federal Student Aid (FAFSA).
-Factors such as income, assets, family size and the number of family members attending college full-time are considered in determining a family's EFC.
+Financial need is the difference between the estimated cost of attendance for a school and the Student Aid Index (SAI).
+The SAI is based upon the information the family provides on the Free Application for Federal Student Aid (FAFSA).
+Factors such as income, assets, family size and the number of family members attending college full-time are considered in determining a family's SAI.

 Financial Resources Available to Full-time Undergraduate Students